ortus-docs/commandbox-docs/packages/boxjson/embedded_server.md

 package show defaultPort
 ```

-There is currently no way to specify a default SSL port for the embedded server.
+This setting is deprecated in favor of the `port` property of `server.json`.
+CommandBox will use this setting still if there is no port in server.json and a port argument is not specified with the `start` command.

 ## engines